 Mark the dough using the ravioli stamp (loooove this one especially).
 This will help you to know where to place the filling.

-Depending on the size of your stamp, place up to a tablespoon of ravioli filling in the center of each marked ravioli.
+- Place up to a tablespoon of ravioli filling in the center of each marked ravioli or spaced evenly along the piece of dough.

 - Use a pastry brush to brush water around the outside edge of each ravioli.